justacasul/CVWO-assignment/list of things to do yes its ironic.md

 Tasks main page

 Categories main page

-Individual category page with all the tasks
+Individual category page

+New task page

+New category page

 Figure out how to add drop-downs

 Figure out how to do forms

-New task page

 # Not done:

-Individual task detail page (missing new category input bar)
+Individual task page

-New category page